PredictiveIntelligenceLab/jaxpi/examples/stokes_cylinder/README.md

 ```

 The best relative $L^2$ error is brought down to $8.04\times 10^{-5}$.
 The figure below shows the exact solution, prediction, and absolute error.
-The model parameter can be found at [google drive link]
+The model parameter can be found at [google drive link](https://drive.google.com/drive/folders/11T5ht2LGmIZigIKiLvpyUMbSxlrxb1sF?usp=drive_link).
+For a comprehensive log of the loss and weights, please visit [our Weights & Biases dashboard](https://wandb.ai/jaxpi/stokes?workspace=user-).

 <figure>
 <img src=figures/stokes_U.png style="width:100%">